 The fact of the matter is that the polyester we use for Compressible Pillow production is a tiny drop in the ocean of the polyester industry.
 The textile industry is the fourth largest industry in the world.
 In 2018 total textile production volume reached 110 million metric tons.
 About two-thirds of all textile fibers are synthetic, and more than half of those fibers are made from oil-based polyester.

-compressible pillow fabric
+compressible pillow with mushroom print

 To make meaningful sustainability progress companies need to manufacture products like the Compressible Pillow.
 It may be small, but each bit counts.
 If we, as manufacturers, make recycled polyester goods more available, then consumers can access the features and performance they need while improving sustainability.
 But it works both ways.
 If consumers prioritize their money on recycled polyester goods, then companies will invest more in bringing to market what they want.